An Almost Magical Prom Night is the second part of "High School Memories"

 moved in upstairs along with her ailing husband, her mother and young son.

 Soon these people all became part of our family as well.

 My two brothers, two sisters and myself shared a very large bedroom.
 We had two bunk beds in our room and a single bed for my older sister.
 There was a small desk at the end of my sister's bed where she'd often sit listening to her records when she studied, When she was older, my sister would sit at the desk and write letters to her boyfriend who she later married.
-Our bedroom was large enough to also have room for five -four drawer dressers.
-I remember my mother bought these dressers unpainted and painted them herself.
+Our bedroom was large enough to also have room for five dressers with four drawers each.
+I remember my mother bought these dressers unpainted and painted each of them herself.
 Our bedroom closet was on the left as we entered our bedroom.
 The closet was located under the staircase leading to the upstairs flat of our two family corner lot home.
 My brothers and sisters would all take turns dressing inside the closet.
 I pretended it was my private dressing room.
 The mirrored door of the closet was perfect for checking out how we looked after dressing every morning.
-One could walk in to the closet and have room to turn and walk three to four feet to the right in the first section of the closet.
+One could walk in to the closet and have room to turn and walk three to four feet to the right and that was just the first section of the closet.
+In addition to the four feet of closet space as you walked in, there was at least three feet of space directly under light.
 There was a long string attached to a single light bulb that lit up the whole closet.
-In addition to the four feet of closet space as you walked in, there was at least three feet of space directly under the light.
 Our closet was shaped like an upside down number seven and measured a total of seven feet wide and another six feet deep deep.
 There was enough room for me to lie down or sit under the light with my feet stretched out in front of me and enjoy a bit of quiet away from my siblings.
 Many times I'd sit against the wall inside the closet and either daydream or write short stories.

 were younger, my brothers and sisters and I felt that this deep

 closet/storage area was “the best place to hide" during our favorite game of

 “hide ‘n seek”.
 This closet also became the best get-away location for